-According to Professor Andrew Huberman, red light therapy is a science-backed protocol to potentially improve visual function in older adults, aid in wound recovery, and support healthier skin.
+According to Professor Andrew Huberman, red light therapy is a science-backed protocol to potentially improve visual function in adults, aid in wound recovery, and support healthier skin.

-There are limited reported downsides and risks associated with the protocol.
+Huberman personally uses red light therapy, and there are limited reported downsides and risks associated with the protocol.

 In this post, we will share Professor Huberman’s explanation of the science behind red light therapy, studies that Huberman has cited, and his recommendations for red light therapy devices.